XiYun0/XiYun0/README.md

-### Hi there 👋
+## Hi there 👋

-A student majoring in control engineering is switching to computer💻
+I am a student of control engineering:point_left:, and I am switching to computer💻

 - 🧐 Interested in full stack.
 Recent focus on backend.
 - 🌱 currently learning Java